Introduction: Why Git and GitHub Matter for Technical Writers¶

 |---|---|

-| Repository | A folder that Git tracks — contains your files and their full change history |
+| Repository | A folder that Git tracks.
+Contains your files and their full change history. |

-| Commit | A saved snapshot of your changes, with a message describing what changed |
+| Commit | A saved snapshot of your changes, with a message describing what changed. |

-| Branch | A separate working copy of the repository — changes here don't affect the main version |
+| Branch | A separate working copy of the repository.
+Changes here do not affect the main version. |

-| Pull Request | A proposal to merge your changes into the main version, subject to review |
+| Pull Request | A proposal to merge your changes into the main version, subject to review. |

-| Merge | Combining an approved branch into the main version |
+| Merge | Combining an approved branch into the main version. |

-| Pipeline | An automated process that builds and publishes documentation after changes are merged |
+| Pipeline | An automated process that builds and publishes documentation after changes are merged. |

-You will encounter each of these in detail across Parts 1 through 5.
+You will encounter each of these in detail across Parts 1 through 6.

-What to Read Next¶
+What to read next¶

 This introduction frames the why.
 The series begins the how in Part 1.